thomasfowlerFIS/devops-a-brief-history-of-virtualization/README.md

 * Diagram the model of virtualization using a hypervisor and virtual machines.

-* Demonstrate provisioning and deprovisioning a virtual machine.
+* Understand the benefits and tradeoffs of virtualization and
+their impact on DevOps.

 ------------------------------------------------